The High-Value Add-Ons Worth Paying For

 What it covers: Pays the difference between your vehicle's actual cash value (ACV) and your remaining loan or lease balance after a total loss.
 Insurance versions typically cap the payout at 25% of ACV, while "true" GAP from a lender covers the full shortfall.

-When it makes sense: You need this if you financed with less than 20% down, have a 72+ month loan term, drive a vehicle that depreciates fast (like an EV), or rolled over negative equity from a previous loan.
+When it makes sense: You need this if you financed with less than 20% down, have a 72+ month loan term, drive a vehicle that depreciates fast (like an EV — new vehicles can lose 20–30% of value in year one), or rolled over negative equity from a previous loan.

 Skip it if: You owe less than your car is worth, or you made a large down payment.
 Always buy through your insurer rather than the dealership — it's a fraction of the cost.

-For a complete breakdown, see our guides on GAP insurance and loan/lease payoff coverage.
+For a complete breakdown, see our guide on GAP insurance explained.

 Mid-Tier Add-Ons: Situationally Worth It